An independent guide to Val Thorens

 The Club des Sports de Val Thorens is the local sports club, which includes the ski club.
 The office is in the Maison de Val Thorens, and in the winter it's open 0900-1200 and 1400-1800.

 The main purpose of the Club is to train the local kids for competitions in skiing, freestyle skiing, and snowboarding.
 It also has sections dedicated to cycling and pétanque.
 They have a fan club to support the current champions.
-At the moment, the downhill and Super G specialist Adrien Théaux races in the Alpine skiing World Cup, and has a number of podium finishes, including a victory; Jean-Fred Chapuis is 2014 Olympic Skicross champion, and won the overall World Cup in 2015-16; and Chloe Trespeuch is Olympic Boardercross bronze medallist.
+At the moment, the downhill and Super G specialist Adrien Théaux races in the Alpine skiing World Cup, and has a number of podium finishes, including a victory; Jean-Fred Chapuis is 2014 Olympic Skicross champion, and has won the overall World Cup title (globe de cristal) three years running, with the latest in 2016-17; and Chloe Trespeuch is Olympic Boardercross bronze medallist.

 Sam Alphand, slalom of the Alpine Combined, French National Championships in Val Thorens, 30th March 2017The Club des Sports in Val Thorens also: